refaee81/Purview-Unsupported-DataSources-Denodo_Case-Customed-Entities-/README.md

 2. Building a Denodo Customed Data Source and/or a Denodo Collection in Purivew.
 3. Buidling up Denodo Entities, Schemas, and Heirarchies in Purview.

-Note: Screenshots have been adjusted to remove names of assets.
 ![image](https://github.com/refaee81/Purview_ScanUnsupportedDataSource-Denodo_Case-/assets/48224520/7f083d96-3fb9-41f9-ae35-2ac66e39731c)